LaMont Weaver: Coaching career

 During Weaver's time at UW-River Falls he earned his master's degree in Guidance and Counselling.

-During Weaver's time as Dave Vander Meulen's assistant coach at Whitewater, the Warhawks had a record of 272-94, 13 straight winning seasons, 3 final four appearances, and 2 NCAA Division III national championships (1984 and 1989).
+During Weaver's time as Dave Vander Meulen's assistant coach at Whitewater, the Warhawks had a record of 272–94, 13 straight winning seasons, 3 final four appearances, and 2 NCAA Division III national championships (1984 and 1989).
 He was inducted into the UW-Whitewater Athletic Hall of Fame in 2016.

 "The Shot"

-Without "The Shot", Weaver's playing and coaching careers would still be noteworthy.
-However, he will always be remembered as the player who made "The Shot," or as it is often referred to in Wisconsin basketball lore: "The shot heard 'round the state."

-In the WIAA Class A final in 1969, undefeated Beloit Memorial trailed Neenah with 2 seconds left, 70-68.
+In the WIAA Class A final in 1969, undefeated Beloit Memorial trailed Neenah with 2 seconds left, 70–68.
 Beloit had the ball out on the baseline after a timeout had been called following Neenah's go-ahead score.
 The Purple Knights ran a play they had worked on in practice: Dan Wohlfert threw an inbound pass to Weaver who was moving right to left near half-court.
 Weaver was to loft the ball toward the Beloit basket, and center Bruce Brown would tip the ball in.
 However, Weaver's 55-foot heave banked off the glass and went in, sending the game into overtime.
 Weaver's two free throws with 36 seconds left in the 2nd overtime gave Beloit the winning margin, and Weaver finished the game with 25 points.
 However, it is "The Shot" that lives on in Wisconsin state tournament, and all of Wisconsin basketball, history.

 LaMont has met people and developed many relationships and friendships as a result of The Shot.
 Special among those relationships is the friendship LaMont shared with Wilbur McClyman of Wisconsin Rapids.
 McClyman wrote LaMont asking for an autographed picture.
 LaMont sent McClyman the picture, and slowly, through letters, phone calls, and visits, the relationship that began with a 61-year-old white man from Wisconsin Rapids reaching out to a not yet 17-year-old black teenager from Beloit blossomed into a 25-year friendship that included yearly visits with attending each other's church services and sharing dinners.